Review: Disney's Pop Century Resort Is Our Go-To Value Resort

 Disney’s Pop Century Resort is one of the most popular value resorts at Walt Disney World.
-This pop culture themed hotel is a really popular alternative to the All-Star Resorts and a cult favorite for some people (it’s us, hi).
+This pop culture themed hotel is often considered as a slight upgrade from the All-Star Resorts, and it’s a cult favorite for some people (it’s us, hi).
 Here’s everything you need to know when considering a stay at Pop Century!

 Pop Century Resort Basics

-Disney’s Pop Century Resort is a value resort located near Epcot and Disney’s Hollywood Studios.
-Rack rates for standard rooms at Pop Century in 2025 start at $183 per night.
+Disney’s Pop Century Resort is a value resort located near EPCOT and Disney’s Hollywood Studios.
+Rack rates for standard rooms at Pop Century in 2026 start at $213 per night.
 If you can snag a lower hotel rate, or a discount, Pop Century’s slight premium over off-property resorts will be more than made up for by the Disney spirit and convenience, in our opinion.

 If you’re considering Pop Century, you may want to read some of our other posts, including reviews of the other value resorts.
 We have a ranking of the Disney World value resorts.
 We also have a guide to all the hotels of Walt Disney World.
 Here are our reviews of all the value resorts (links open in new tabs):